5 Star Fescue Seed Blend Information

 The finest turf fescue blends have always been grown in Oregon.
 Oregon is the origin for all 5 grass seed varieties in 5 Star®.
 Seed varieties may change depending on quality of harvest or availability.
 Only top quality seed varieties are used.

-The current retail price for each 5 lb bag of grass seed is $15.29.
-We sell it in two bags of 5 lbs each and give a discount on 10 lbs.
-Wholesale seed prices vary often depending on the harvest and availability.
+Wholesale seed prices vary often depend on the harvest and availability.
 We try to keep the prices as low as possible.

 Detailed Information on Kentucky Bluegrass and Other varieties